Signs Permeable Pavers Need Maintenance

 -

-4. Sediment buildup around the edges
+4. Sediment washing in around the edges

-What it means:
+What it usually means:

 -